texta-tk/texta-tk.github.io/source/document_importer.rst

 	4. "_source": Actual JSON content of the document.

 **split_text_in_fields**:
 	Specifies which text fields should be split into smaller pieces, defaults to a field with the name "text" if none is given.
 By default the texts are split at a 3000 character limit!
+Users who do not want to have their documents split should set this field to an empty list.

 .. note::